 It is by far not the tallest skates.
 A

 friend of mine made skates 3 ft, 1 m, tall.
 He sat on the ice strapping

 them on.
-A couple of friends than raised him to the vertical position.
+A couple of friends then raised him to the upright position.

 He skated a bit then asked to be lowered down on the ice again....